Information regarding browser or device support

 If you filed a paper return, you can still use the Where’s My Refund tracker, but it can take up to four weeks before it’s in the online system.

-To use the Where’s My Refund tool, you just need to enter a few things on IRS.gov, including your Social Security number, select your filing status, and the dollar amount you expect to receive.
+To use the Where’s My Refund tool, you just need to enter a few things on IRS.gov, including your Social Security number, select your filing status, and the dollar amount of your refund as reported on your tax return.

 The IRS updates the tool once a day, usually overnight, so there’s no need to check multiple times a day.